The-Last-Cookie/osu-wiki/wiki/Guides/osu!mania_modding_guide/en.md

 When giving a problem/suggestion towards a larger section of the beatmap, use two timestamps, one to start and one to end, and then describe the problem in this section, finishing with a suggestion on how to solve it.
 An example would be:

-> 00:53:416 - to 00:58:682 - The usage of the 1st column here causes too many anchors which is really awkward to play alongside notes in the 2nd column.
+> 00:53:416—to 00:58:682—The usage of the 1st column here causes too many anchors which is really awkward to play alongside notes in the 2nd column.
 I'd suggest moving every other note (00:53:691 - , 00:53:966 - , 00:54:241 - , etc.) to a different column to alleviate the left hand bias in the map.

 There are many ways how to mod a beatmap.
 The more practice given, the more experience earned and styles start to form with familiarity.